1. Project Setup

 The Base package field defines the Java package which will contain all classes and resources of the project.
 Keep the value suggested by the wizard (

 com.company.onboarding) to conform the code in the tutorial.

 Project id is not required for an application, so leave the field empty.

 |After the project is created, IDE starts downloading dependencies and indexing the project.
 On the first launch, it may take significant time (up to 10 minutes or more, depending on your internet connection and computer power).
 Please wait until the progress indicator in the status bar disappears.|

 The IDE will show a number of notifications suggesting to download "pre-built shared indexes" and install additional plugins.
 You can safely refuse them.

-When the project is ready, IDE opens the Jmix tool window on the left and the Welcome page in the working area:
+When the project is ready, and Jmix Studio is activated, IDE opens the Jmix tool window on the left and the Welcome page in the working area: